French ship Commerce de Paris (1806)

 Commerce de Paris was a 110-gun Commerce de Paris-class ship of the line of the French Navy.
 She was the lead ship of her class.

 Career

-She was offered to the French Navy by a subscription of merchants from Paris on 27 May 1803 and started as Ville de Paris.
+She was offered to the French Navy by a subscription of Paris merchants on 27 May 1803 and started as Ville de Paris.
 She was renamed Commerce de Paris on 21 November 1804.

-In 1808, she served as flagship of the Mediterranean squadron under Vice-Amiral Ganteaume and Contre-Amiral Cosmao, with Captain Violette as her flag officer.
+In 1808, she served as flagship of the Mediterranean Squadron under Vice-admiral Honoré Joseph Antoine Ganteaume and Counter-admiral Julien Cosmao, with Captain Violette as her flag captain.
 In 1809, Ganteaume transferred on Majestueux.
 In June 1809, command of Commerce de Paris was transferred to Captain Brouard.